How do you invest in yourself?

 That’s why it’s invaluable to create a strategy to stop bad emotions from lingering.

-I’m never unhappy after I get my heart rate up.
+One strategy that works for me is exercise.
+I’m never unhappy when I get my heart rate up.

-Eleanor Roosevelt once said, “People grow through experience if they meet life honestly and courageously.
-This is how character is built.”
+In 1941, while serving as First Lady, Eleanor Roosevelt wrote, “People grow through experiences, if they meet life honestly and courageously.
+This is how character is built […] .”

-My favorite part of that quote is the phrase, “This is how character is built.”
+My favorite part of that quote is the phrase, “this is how a character is built.”

-I’m a firm believer that we’re not born with a certain character.
-Our character is developed.
+I’m a firm believer that we’re not born with a certain character; our character is developed over time.

-Here are some ideas to invest in your character:
+Here are some ideas for investing in your character.

-As with creating a recipe for the emotions we want to experience, we can choose our character traits.
-The goal is then to define important character traits and consciously build those traits into your life.
+As with creating a recipe for the emotions we want to experience, we can choose our desired character traits.
+Once we do, our goal must then be to consciously build those traits into our life.

-If your goal is to be more self-reliable, set a goal never to be 10 minutes early for all appointments.
+If your goal is to be more self-reliable, set a goal to be 10 minutes early for all of your appointments.